SEMICeu/uri.semic.eu-publication/config/README.md

 ### publication points fields

 - *urlref* : the relative url on which the specification will be published.
 The absolute url is config.hostname + urlref.
 This is also the path where the specification is written to on the generated repository.
+This field is also considered the identifier of the publication point.
+No two publication points should have the same urlref.
 - *repository* : the thema repository where the specification is stored.
 A template for the configuration is found in https://github.com/Informatievlaanderen/OSLOthema-template.
 For public accessible repositories the http notation is preferred, while for private repositories the ssh notation should be used.
 - *branchtag*: the commit in the thema repository that is used to create the specification of.
 This is the most important field for an editor as this determines the result of the toolchain.
 It is intented to be commit hash or tag.
 This ensures that the generation process for this publication point always has the same content.
 When it is a commit hash or tag, reapplying the generation process by the toolchain will result in the same output.
 However, because git does not make a diffference between the command to fetch the content from a branch or commit/tag, the value can also be a branch.
 In that case regeneration of the  publication point is no guaranteed to result in the same output as a previous run.
 When the editor has added new information to the branch in the thema repository then the toolchain will fetch the latest content, and thus create a specification based on the latest content.
 This might be intended behaviour, but when dealing with versioned specification documents, this might be undesirable.
 To avoid unintended results, the recommendation is to use commit/tags.
 - *filename* : the name of the config file in the thema repositorty containing the configuration of the specification that is the subject of this publication point.
 If omitted the filename defaults to `config/eap-mapping.json`